Relations between infinitesimal non-commutative cumulants: Introduction

 \end{theorem}

-We show this theorem using both an intuitive and the shuffle algebra approach.
+We show the statements of this theorem using both an intuitive and the shuffle algebra approach.
 One of the main aims of this paper is to understand the usefulness of the latter in studying combinatorial questions in non-commutative probability using Hopf algebraic tools.

 As an application, we propose an infinitesimal analog of the Boolean Bercovici--Pata map at the algebraic level.
 Recall that this map assigns to each distribution $\mu$ another distribution $\bb(\mu)$, such that $r_n(\bb(\mu))=b_n(\mu)$.
 On the other hand, we can define an infinitesimal version of the main transform studied in \cite{BN2} and prove that analogue results still hold.
 This is summarized in the following theorem (the precise definitions and notations are given in Section \ref{sec:Bercovici.Pata}).